ActiveSolution/active-lab-iac2022/labs/terraform.md

 # Infrastructure as Code Labs - Terraform
 Welcome to the Terraform lap for the Infrastructure as Code workshop.
-In this lab, you will setup of the following infrastructure resources in Azure using Terraform, and validate your deployed infrastructure using a pre-built web application along the way:
+In this lab, you will set up of the following infrastructure resources in Azure using Terraform, and validate your deployed infrastructure using a pre-built web application along the way:

 * Azure App Service running on Linux
 * Azure Key Vault for storing sensitive information, such as passwords